woman alone on chair by window - loneliness at university

 7. Nurture your friendships

-Reconnect with friends and/or nurture the relationships you do have.
+Reconnect with friends or nurture the relationships you do have.
 If you’ve tried your best to make new connections with your housemates or coursemates and things just aren’t working out, then this is your best bet.
 Your current loved ones will always have your back!

 8. Take a break from studying

 Ask for an extended deadline, take a gap year, and switch off during your semester breaks…Do what you have to do to get yourself to a better place.
-Here are some ideas on uplifting things to do during your study break that you can do during semester time too.

-9. If loneliness doesn’t pass, reach out
+9. If the loneliness doesn’t pass, reach out

-If the loneliness is really getting to you then it’s time to talk it out.
+If loneliness is really getting to you then it’s time to talk it out.
 Speak to your university counsellor or to an IAPT service, which is a free mental health service by the NHS.
 It’s important to talk through what you’re feeling to get to the root of the loneliness and empower yourself to solve it.

 It’s common that people who identify as introverted (*raises hand*) can struggle a little more than our extroverted pals to make friends, but it’s totally possible to make friends as an introvert, some of which involve leaning into what introverts do best: listening!